viking-saver/windows-itpro-docs/windows/security/book/identity-protection-advanced-credential-protection.md

 ### Sign-in session token protection policy

-At the inaugural Microsoft Secure event in March 2023, we announced the public preview of token protection for sign-ins.
 This feature allows applications and services to cryptographically bind security tokens to the device, restricting attackers' ability to impersonate users on a different device if tokens are stolen.

 ## Account lockout policies